-If you understand the real competition, then you will feel the hard walk of web developers to create a stunning web home page that gains impressions, creates awe-struck emotions and converts (mainly business transaction).
+If you understand the real competition, then you will sympathize with the hard walk of web developers to create a stunning web home page that gains impressions, creates awe-struck emotions and converts (mainly business transactions).

-It’s a no secret that site design and functionality has been evolved over the last decade.
-We have more technologies in the market than the number of the website during the internet inception.
-The 90s was the time when the website had primary colors, flashing letter and awful quality photos on their home page.
-However, they were loved by the visitors because the technology also didn’t evolve and humans’ felt that they were at the peak of their scientific revolution.
+It’s no secret that site design and functionality have evolved over the last decade.
+We have more technologies in the market than the number of the websites during the internet inception.
+The 90s was the time when the websites had primary colours, flashing letters and awful-quality photos on their home page.
+However, they were loved by the visitors because the technology also didn’t evolve fast enough and humans felt that they were at the peak of their scientific revolution.

-Fast forward to 2016; the web has still millions of website that are still stuck in time wrap and have forgotten to evolve with time.
+Fast forward to 2020; the web still has millions of websites that are still stuck in time warp and have forgotten to evolve with the years.
 Those websites still have cumbersome designs, poor quality coding, muddled content.
-Seriously?
-I mean, we are living in a digital era, and coming out from time wrap is a must thingy, isn’t it?
+We are living in a digital era, and coming out from time warp has now become a necessity.

-Find some time from your busy schedule to find the websites that are having faulty home pages, and desperately need a makeover to perform better than their rivals.
-I would have listed those, but it wouldn’t be right to bash anyone’s hard work and hurt the feelings.
+Find some time from your busy schedule to find the websites that have faulty home pages, and desperately need a makeover to perform better than rivals.

 The self-proclaimed marketing gurus claim to have the formula that works on the home page.
 Reality?
 No such formula exists.
-The success depends on upon the ideas manifestations in the working process and ready to adapt to dynamics of the web.
+The success depends upon the ideas’ manifestations in the working process and readiness to adapt to dynamics of the transitioning web.

 The “Ideal” home page often paralyzes experienced as well novice marketers.
-If there were a creative formula, then why most films duds at the box office, despite having a huge creative personnel?
-The reasons lay in our brains that are quite complex and fail to comprehend situations until the results don’t come along.
+If there were a creative formula, then why do most films fail at the box office, despite having a huge creative personnel?
+The reasons lie in our brains that are quite complex and fail to comprehend situations until the results don’t come along.

 “A designer knows he has achieved perfection not when there is nothing left to add, but when there is nothing left to take away.” ~ Antoine de Saint-Exupery

-Beneath is the infographic that beautifully tells about the various elements a home should have according to the modern digital environment.
+Beneath is the infographic that beautifully tells about the various elements a homepage should have according to the modern digital environment.
 However, remember that overdose can be a negative thing for your home page.
-If you try to include all the 20 elements on your page just because the infographics say so that doesn’t mean you aren’t overdoing it.
+If you try to include all the 20 elements on your page just because the infographics say so, you are definitely overloading it.

 The infographics is a handbook to find seamless possibilities on your homepage as per your niche industry.
-Explore various things and brainstorm ideas to create a perfect page.
-Rather than staying in a time wrap, emerge as the evolved site that appears ahead of the time.
+Explore various things and brainstorm ideas to create a perfect homepage.
+Rather than staying in a time warp, emerge as the evolved site that appears ahead of the time.